buschbirk/CentralityFairness/README.md

 Located in `matching.py`, this class implements matching experiments on ranked lists of authors as described in the thesis' section 3.
 The Matcher class evaluates fairness on ranked list of authors selected from:
 1. The full list of genderized authors with more than 1 publication during their career
-2. A subset of 1. where authors are selected by randomly matching every person from the smallest group with one person from the largest group.
+2. The list of authors selected by randomly matching every person from the smallest group with one person from the largest group.
-3. A subset of 1. where authors are matched on the first year of publication within a discipline, the last year of publication within a discipline as well as a bin of their best-ranked affiliation according to the affiliation MAG Rank.
+3. The list of authors matched on the first year of publication within a discipline, the last year of publication within a discipline as well as a bin of their best-ranked affiliation according to the affiliation MAG Rank.
 The class allows for experiments to be repeated (by default 50 times) and stored to file.
 It also stores ranking visualizations if requested.

 **Evaluator**